SherG/perpetual-elm/exampleSite/content/about.md

 ## Advisory Services and Consulting

-We can structure deals that include various forms of financing such as SBA loans.
+We can structure deals that include various forms of financing.
 Tell us about your situation and goals and we'll advise on smart options.

 From there we'll handle the application process and work with our financial partners to provide funding solutions to those who qualify.